WYLE (FM)

-WYLE, (95.1 MHz), branded as Willie 95.1, is a classic country formatted FM radio station in Grove City, Pennsylvania.
-It is owned by Seven Mountains Media.
+WYLE (95.1 MHz), branded as Willie 95.1 & 97.5, is a classic country formatted FM radio station in Grove City, Pennsylvania.
+It is owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC.
 The station originates its programming from facilities it shares with WKST and WUZZ in New Castle, Pennsylvania.

-WYLE is a station in the Pittsburgh Steelers Radio Network.
+WYLE is a station on the Pittsburgh Steelers Radio Network.

 History

 Beginnings as WEDA-FM

-WYLE first signed on the air on September 10, 1962, as WEDA-FM, under the ownership of WEDA Inc. James V. Perry served as president and general manager.
+WYLE first signed on the air on September 10, 1962, as WEDA-FM, under the ownership of WEDA Inc. Founder James V. Perry also served as president and general manager, and was also a two-term mayor for Grove City beginning in 1970.
 Studios were located at 125 S. Broad Street in Grove City.
 The station first broadcast at this frequency with a power output of 3,000 watts.

-For much of its early history, the station broadcast a format of easy-listening and adult contemporary music until the early 1980s, when it adopted an urban contemporary format, but then reverted to adult contemporary music by 1986 when the station went through its first ownership change in December of that year.
+For much of its early history, the station broadcast a format of easy-listening and adult contemporary music until the early 1980s, when it adopted an urban contemporary format.
+However, it reverted to adult contemporary music by 1986 when the station went through its first ownership change in December of that year.
 Western Pennsylvania Radio was a division of Beta Broadcasting, a corporation headed by Bruce Simel.

 As WRKU-FM

 By the end of the 1980s, WEDA-FM underwent a substantial change.
-It changed its format from adult contemporary to AOR and adopted the call letters WRKU-FM, and the resulting position statement "K-Rock: We Will Rock You".
-The station was also granted a substantial transmitter power increase from 3,000 to 50,000 watts ERP, which also allowed it to relocate its studios and offices to the Churchill Square shopping center at 4531 Belmont Avenue in Youngstown, Ohio.
+It changed its format from adult contemporary to AOR and adopted the call sign WRKU-FM, and the resulting position statement "K-Rock: We Will Rock You".
+The station was also granted a substantial transmitter power increase from 3,000 to 50,000 watts ERP, allowing it to relocate its studios and offices to the Churchill Square shopping center at 4531 Belmont Avenue in Youngstown, Ohio.
 Because there was no album rock station on the air in the Youngstown radio market at the time, WRKU-FM became the de facto rock station in that city, while still retaining its community of license as Grove City.